lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 ## OCSP Responder Discovery

-Clients MUST support the authorityInfoAccess extension as defined in [PKIX] and MUST recognize the id-ad-ocsp access method.
+Clients MUST support the authorityInfoAccess extension as defined in [RFC3280] and MUST recognize the id-ad-ocsp access method.
 This enables CAs to inform clients how they can contact the OCSP service.

 In the case where a client is checking the status of a certificate